What Is Git Worktree and How to Use It

 # Syntax: git worktree add <path> <branch>

-git worktree add ../pr-review origin/fix/login-bugGit creates the ../pr-review directory, checks out the fix/login-bug branch there, and sets up the .git pointer file.
+git worktree add -b feature/auth-refactor ../acme-review origin/feature/auth-refactorGit creates the ../acme-review directory, checks out the feature/auth-refactor branch there, and sets up the .git pointer file.
 Your original working directory is completely untouched.

 2. Work in the new worktree